-- Referral Compensation Arrangements: IFG does not pay or receive compensation, or any other material economic benefit, either directly or indirectly, involving any third party for recommending the selection or retention of professional services for a client.
+- Referral Compensation Arrangements: IFG does not pay or receive compensation, or any other material economic benefit, either directly or indirectly, involving any third party professional or individual for recommending the selection or retention of professional services for a client.
 IFG may, from time to time, utilize the services of a third-party referral service who is paid in order to provide compensation for marketing expenditures.

 - Insurance services: There are some instances, as noted above, where ongoing advisory fees would seem inadvisable.
 For example: “fixed” insurance products generally do not require continuous or ongoing manager due-diligence, oversight, and portfolio review – therefore it would seem inconsistent to charge ongoing advisory fees.
 Examples would include the placement of life insurance or fixed annuities, generally used when estate protection, charitable giving, or other needs when insurance products are either the only logical tool or an appropriate supplement available in the “financial toolbox”.
 Insurance is provided under California license #0C00742.
 In California, licensed agents are not allowed to charge fees for insurance placement and non-licensed professionals are not allowed to provide guidance on specific policies.

 Financial planning fees can be paid by bank ACH or credit card and monthly or quarterly subscription fees can be arranged for certain services.